2009 Ohio State Buckeyes football team: Wisconsin

 The Wisconsin Badgers came to Columbus being one of only three teams, including Ohio State, that were undefeated in Big Ten play.
-Ohio State scored first with a Wisconsin interception ran back for a touchdown by Kurt Coleman.
-The Badgers, however, scored 10 unanswered points with one minute left in the half.
-Terrelle Pryor led the Buckeyes on to their first offensive touchdown of the day to end the first half, the Buckeyes led 14–10.
+Ohio State scored first with an interception return back by Kurt Coleman.
+The Badgers, however, responded by scoring 10 unanswered points.
+With one minute left in the half, Terrelle Pryor led the Buckeyes to their first offensive touchdown of the day, taking the lead by a score of 14–10.
 The second half started with another interception returned for a touchdown and a kick return.
 In total, the Buckeyes had three non-offensive touchdowns on the day.
 The Buckeyes won the game 31–13 to stay undefeated in the Big Ten and a 5–1 record overall.